-- 1. 120 semester hours - 2.
+- 1. 120 semester hours1 - 2.
 39 upper division semester hours (3000 and 4000 level courses) - 3.
 2.00 grade point average on all work and 2.00 average in major(s) - 4.
-30 of the last 60 semester hours taken immediately prior to graduation must be through Graceland University - 5.
+30 of the last 60 semester hours taken immediately prior to graduation must be through Graceland University2 - 5.
 A recognized major or equivalent - 6.
-INTD1100 Critical Thinking in the Liberal Arts and Sciences 3 s.h. required for all full-time students entering Graceland with a first time freshmen classification (FF). - Completion of the prescribed general education program (A) or one of the alternatives (B or C) listed below: - A. Prescribed general education program (Sample Audit 2009+)
+Completion of the prescribed Essential Education Curriculum or, for eligible transfer students, the alternative essential education program3.